hardaker/draft-hardaker-dnsop-intentionally-temporarily-insecure/draft-hardaker-dnsop-intentionally-temporarily-insecure.md

    in BCP 14 {{RFC2119}} {{RFC8174}} when, and only when, they appear in all capitals, as shown here.

+# Temporary transition mechanisms

-# Transitioning temporarily through insecurity
+## Transitioning temporarily through insecurity

 An alternate approach to rolling DNSKEYs, especially when the toolsets being used do not provide easy algorithm rollover approaches, is to